-Hina Shaikh, J.D., is the Director of Program Management and Research Operations of the globally focused Center for Social Well-Being and Development (CSWD).
-In this role, Ms. Shaikh establishes goals and priorities to position CSWD as a leading provider of trans-disciplinary research, programming, technical assistance, and advocacy in applying a public health perspective towards the achievement of social equity, development and human rights goals.
-She leads CSWD’s communications, program development, and evaluation efforts.
-Methodologically, Ms. Shaikh has experience with in-depth literature reviews and qualitative research.
-She has particular strengths in program management for global health and social development efforts, program design, collaboration, policy assessments, evaluation research, and advocacy.
-Prior to joining GWU, Ms. Shaikh practiced law in public and private sectors.
+Hina Shaikh, J.D., is CSWD’s Director of Program Management and Research Operations.
+She establishes goals and priorities to position CSWD as a leading provider of trans-disciplinary research, programming, technical assistance, and advocacy in applying a public health perspective toward the achievement of social equity, development and human rights goals.
+Ms. Shaikh leads CSWD’s communications and program development efforts.
+She has over fifteen years of experience in project management for global health and social development efforts, program design, collaboration, policy assessments, advocacy, evaluation and qualitative research, manuscript and report writing, presentations, and editing.
+Prior to joining George Washington University, Ms. Shaikh practiced law in the public and private sectors.

-Rajiv N. Rimal, Ph.D.,is a Professor in and the Chair of the Department of Prevention and Community Health, Milken Institute School of Public Health.
-He has 20 years of experience in health communication and risk communication research.
+Rajiv N. Rimal, Ph.D.,is a Professor in and Chair of the Department of Prevention and Community Health, Milken Institute School of Public Health.
+He has over twenty years of experience in health communication and risk communication research.
 Dr. Rimal holds a Ph.D. in Communications from Stanford University.
 His work seeks to understand how individuals process risk information and how societal norms affect human behaviors.

 The Center is trans-disciplinary such that faculty, staff and students from other George Washington University Departments and Schools can be involved in projects, as appropriate.